ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 ```
 </details>

+## Whatsapp Cloud API

+- See the [official documentation](https://developers.facebook.com/docs/whatsapp/cloud-api) for the Whatsapp Cloud API.
+- For pricing, refer to the [official documentation](https://developers.facebook.com/docs/whatsapp/pricing/).
+As of today, Whatsapp offers have 1000 conversations free per month.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.